Help

 Does it cost the bridesmaids?

 Yes — each member has her own subscription.
-We've kept it low enough that being in the bridal party isn't a financial ask.
+We've kept it low enough that being in the wedding party isn't a financial ask.
 Some brides cover their bridesmaids' subscriptions as a wedding-party gift; some bridesmaids pay their own.
 Either works.

 Can I cancel my subscription?